 All companies with global sourcing operations are now responding to this demand.
 In the fashion industry, the shift to greater transparency is proving particularly difficult for firms that still retain unflattering elements in their global production lines.
 Some luxury fashion brands also seem to harbour an innate distrust of transparency, believing that greater disclosure will harm their competitive advantage.

 However, there can be no doubt that things are changing.
 Practices that were confined to a small number of niche 'ethical' clothing firms just a few years ago are now being adopted by major apparel brands.

 Bruno Pieters, the Belgian fashion designer and former art director at Hugo Boss, is one of those leading the way.
 His own luxury clothing brand, Honest By, has been billed as the world's first 100% transparent company.
 This is because Pieters provides shoppers with an unprecedented amount of information about his clothes.
 Not only does he ensure the manufacturer of every single fabric and trim is traceable; he provides details about the raw materials that went into the textiles where possible.
 Controversially, Honest By also publishes an itemised break-down of how much it costs to produce each garment - even the brand's retail mark-up is shared with the public.

 Honest By is a relatively minor player at the moment, but Pieters is an influential figure with a strong pedigree in fashion, and his ideas are destined to find a wider audience.
 He believes complete transparency will soon become mandatory, so brands that act now can avoid onerous legwork further down the line while positioning themselves as leaders in their field.

-The designer told the Business of Fashion earlier this year: "Buying a mystery will be an absurd concept soon.
+The designer told the Business of Fashion in early 2013: "Buying a mystery will be an absurd concept soon.
 There's no luxury in a riddle."